Maley Drive Extension Project

 • Was any tree planting done behind Agincourt (where trees were removed so that constructions crews could enter the site initially) as was noted would be done by Stephen Monet's team at the public meetings?
 If not yet, is there an ETA on when it will be completed?

-erincg1 asked over 4 years ago
+erincg1 asked about 5 years ago

 Earlier this week the City's re-greening group was planting in the area of new berm and within the City's property limits where the natural vegetation was disturbed.
 The work included the planting of 693 seedlings (small trees).